Democracy in the Middle East and North Africa: Turkey

+Democratization

 The reasons for the lack of democratization in the Middle East are outlined by analysts such as Albrecht Schnabel, who says that a strong civil society is required to produce leaders and mobilize the public around democratic duties, but in order for such a civil society to flourish, a democratic environment and process allowing freedom of expression and order is required in the first place.
 This theory, therefore, supports the intervention of outside countries, such as the U.S., in establishing democracy.
 "If domestic capacities are lacking, external support may be required.
 Externally supported creation of fragile, yet somewhat functioning institutions is meant to trigger the momentum needed to encourage the evolution of a functioning civil society.
 The latter will, after a few years of consolidation and post-conflict stability, produce the first wholly internally crafted government.
 At that time, external involvement, if still provided at that point, can cede."
 Schnabel argues that democratization in the Middle East must come from both below and above, given that pressure from below will be pointless if the political leadership is opposed to reform, while top-down reform (which has been the norm in the Middle East) is not a fruitful endeavor if the political culture in society is not developed.

 Other analysts draw different conclusions.
 Drawing from the work of Alexis de Tocqueville and Robert Putnam, these researchers suggest that independent, nongovernmental associations help foster a participatory form of governance.
 They cite the lack of horizontal voluntary association as a reason for the persistence of authoritarianism in the region.
 Other analysts believe that the lack of a market-driven economy in many Middle Eastern countries undermines the capacity to build the kind of individual autonomy and power that helps promote democracy.

 Therefore, the relationship of the state to civil society is one of the most important indicators of the chances of democracy evolving in a particular country.
 Poverty, inequality, and low literacy rates also compromise people's commitment to democratic reforms since survival becomes a higher priority.
 Some analysts point to MENA's saturation with Islam as an explanation for the region's failure to democratize.

 Other analysts believe that the failure of democratization results from the power of the state.
 Inspired by Skopcol's work on revolution, Belin argues that democratic transition can only be carried out when the state's coercive apparatus lacks the will or capacity to crush opponents.
 Authoritarianism has been exceptionally robust in the MENA region because many of the states have proven willing and able to crush reform initiatives.
 Moreover, almost every Arab state has been directly involved in some form of international conflict over the past decades.
 Research suggests that conflict involvement has a direct influence on the country's prospects for democratization.

-However, critics of these theories observe that some countries which experience many of these democracy-inhibiting factors are successful in their quest for democratization.
+However, critics of these theories observe that countries outside the Middle East and North Africa that experience similar democracy-inhibiting factors are more successful in their quest for democratization.